 The Compensation Committee of the Board of Directors reviews, modifies and approves the overall compensation strategy and policies for the Company.
-The Compensation Committee, among other things: reviews and approves corporate performance goals and objectives relevant to the compensation of the Company's officers; determines and approves the compensation and other terms of employment of the Company's Chief Executive Officer; determines and approves the compensation and other terms of employment of the other officers of the Company; and administers the Company's stock option and purchase plans, pension and profit sharing plans and other similar programs.
+The Compensation Committee, among other things, reviews and approves corporate performance goals and objectives relevant to the compensation of the Company's officers; determines and approves the compensation and other terms of employment of the Company's chief Executive Officer; determines and approves the compensation and other terms of employment of the other officers of the Company; and administers the Company's stock option and purchase plans, pension and profit sharing plans and other similar programs.

-The Compensation Committee is currently composed of three outside directors: Michael Hamilton (Chair), Francis (Chuck) Rogers and Per Wimmer.
-Mr. Rogers is not standing for reelection.
+The Compensation Committee is composed of three outside directors: Chairman Captain J. Charles Plumb, Mary Losty and G. Tyler Runnels.
 All members of the Compensation Committee are independent (as independence is currently defined in Rule 5605(a)(2) of the NASDAQ listing standards).
-The Compensation Committee did not meet during the fiscal year ended October 31, 2017.
-The Compensation Committee Charter is available on the Company's website, www.codaoctopusgroup.com.
+The Compensation Committee met three times during the fiscal year ended October 31, 2020.
+The Compensation Committee Charter is available on the Company's website at: www.codaoctopusgroup.com.